 - Lower Inflammation – Including more fermented foods in your diet can help lower inflammation.
 Increasing good bacteria in the gastrointestinal tract promotes the production of anti-inflammatory postbiotics.

 - Balance the Immune System – By increasing the diversity of species in the microbiome, fermented foods also help balance the immune system.

 Practical Benefits of Fermented Foods

-- Budget-Friendly – Incorporating healthy foods into your diet can get expensive, but not so with fermented foods.
-You can make your own whey at home for a couple of dollars.
-With sea salt, you can ferment many foods very inexpensively.
-You can make drinks like water kefir and kombucha at home, and they cost only pennies per serving.
-Adding these things to your diet could also cut down on the number of supplements you need, helping the budget further.
+- Budget-Friendly – Adding healthy foods to your diet can get expensive.
+Homemade fermented foods are an easy way to pack in nutrition, even on a budget.
+You can make your own whey at home for a few dollars.
+A little bit of sea salt is an easy way to inexpensively ferment veggies and other foods.
+You can make drinks like water kefir and kombucha at home that cost only pennies per serving.
+Adding these things to your diet could also cut down on the supplements you need, helping the budget further.

 - Preserves Food Easily – Homemade salsa only lasts a few days in the fridge—fermented homemade salsa lasts months!
 The same goes for sauerkraut, pickles, beets, and other garden foods.
-Lacto-fermentation allows you to store these foods for longer periods without losing the nutrients like you would with traditional canning.
+Lacto-fermentation allows you to store these foods for longer periods without losing the nutrients.
+Unlike traditional canning.

 - Save Space – If you can vacuum-seal them, you can store lacto-ferments in your pantry or garage instead of refrigerating them.
 This is really helpful in the summer when I try to save as much fresh produce as possible.

 Bring on the Bacteria!
 How to Incorporate Fermented Foods Into Your Diet